MarketSquare/robotframework-seleniumlibrary-java/README.md

 Demo
 ----

 This is a maven project.
-If you have firefox installed, you can execute the unit tests with:
+You can execute the integration tests (using [jBrowser](https://github.com/machinepublishers/jbrowserdriver) with:

     mvn integration-test